enyone/blog/_posts/2017-01-07-Randomness-in-Linux.md

 Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.

-I would say this is stupid advice.
+I would say this generalization should never be made.

 Doing random things on purpose is very difficult.
 Especially with electronics.
 Things may appear fully random but often are not in fact.
 Still randomness is key part in